 Consult a counselor to help you build confidence and feel less awkward around others.
-Simply click here to find one now.
+Simply click here to connect with one via BetterHelp.com.

 Social awkwardness is more common than you may realize.